Qarik-Group/ultimate-guide-to-bosh/README.md

 Towards this dual requirement - a preexisting machine image, which is pre-populated with the BOSH Agent and other software and configuration - that we now introduce BOSH Stemcells.

+## Finding Stemcells

+You can discover stemcells at http://bosh.io/stemcells

 ## Light Stemcells

 On public cloud infrastructures - AWS, GCP, Azure - the BOSH Core Team publish shared machine images that are referenced by the stemcell file.